MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/users.md

 # Kaizala users

-Before you can send instant messages, pictures, documents and setup a new poll or survey, you'll have to create Kaizala users.
+Before you can send instant messages, pictures and documents, or setup a new poll or survey, you'll have to create Kaizala users.
 You can add users individually or in bulk.
 For managing users in groups, check out [Kaizala groups](groups.md).

 ## View all users in an organization
 <a name="__top"> </a>

 On the Kaizala management portal, from the left navigation pane, choose **Users**.
 You'll see a list of all users that have possible access to your organization.
-This list contains all users who have been either been:
+This list contains all users who have either been:

-- uploaded directly through the **Upload User** process or by being a member of any organization groups mapped to your organization.
+- uploaded directly through the **Upload User** process or
+- by being a member of any organization groups mapped to your organization.

 You can also select up to 4 columns that can be shown for each user, by clicking on **More** \> **Select Columns**.

 ![Screenshot: Add a Kaizala user's phone number](media/a2709c0c-0672-44a6-8918-388dab316b2a.png)

 Kaizala organization admins can define and manage user attributes for the organization.
-You can add custom user attributes (employee ID, manager, etc) in the Kaizala Management Portal which makes it easier for admins and other users to identify a user.
+You can add custom user attributes (employee ID, manager, etc) via the Kaizala Management Portal which makes it easier for admins and other users to identify a user.

 ### Set up attributes for all users in the organization

 - Click or tap **Users** \> **More**, and then select **Change Attributes** from the drop-down menu.

-- To add a new attribute, click on **Add New** and then select from a range of pre-defined suggested attributes or add a new attribute.
+- To add a new attribute, click on **Add New** and then select from a range of pre-defined suggested attributes, or add a new attribute.

     ![Screenshot: Change attributes on Kaizala users, like name, phone number and job title.](media/661ce7d7-0ef7-4c40-a850-31fa44aed4ee.png)

-  - For a list item selected from suggested attributes, you can select whether an attribute is mandatory or optional for users to enter data.
+  - For a list item selected from suggested attributes, you can select whether an attribute is mandatory or optional for users to enter data for.

-  - For a custom attribute, you can, enter the name of the attribute, select the type of attribute (string, number, Yes/No and date/time), and select whether the attribute is mandatory or optional for users to enter data.
+  - For a custom attribute, you can enter the name of the attribute, select the type of attribute (string, number, Yes/No and date/time), and select whether the attribute is mandatory or optional for users to enter data for.

   - Once you've made changes to the attribute, click **+** to add it to the list, or **-** to remove it